Arrival Time and Assembly Area for Graduates

 Restrooms, public phones, water fountains, and other amenities will be available before, during, and after the Commencement ceremony.

 If any additional information, special arrangements or assistance would be helpful for you or your guests, please do not hesitate to contact the Office of Student Development at (661) 362-3142.
 Please contact us to make arrangements before the week of Commencement, as the Student Development staff will be busy planning the festivities that entire week.
-The office will be closed Wednesday, May 31, 2017 through Friday, June 2, 2017.

 Congratulations!
 The entire college community is very proud of you and your academic success.
 We look forward to seeing you and each of your fellow graduates at this year’s Commencement ceremony.